xdy/twodsix-foundryvtt/docs/docs.md

 * Track Contamination using, say, the PSI attribute field.
 (Or just note it as text in the journal field).
 * Mutations exist in a compendum as items (augmentations).
 Any effects on the character will need to be handled manually.

-Compendiums for items, mutations and robots are included, additionally the various compendiums from Cepheus FTL might be useful.
+Compendiums containing skills, items, mutations and robots are included, additionally the various compendiums from Cepheus FTL might be useful.

 ## Barbaric!
 To get the system closer to Barbaric! change the following in the system settings after switching to 'Other' in the dropdown near the top of the system settings: